Using Phone Calls to Drive Content Marketing to Sales

 Cool beans.
-And before we kind of move forward, just so we have an idea of where people are at as far as the kind of automation tools that maybe they’re already using.
+Before we kind of move forward, just so we have an idea of where people are at as far as the kind of automation tools that maybe they’re already using.
 We’re to launch this poll to kind of see if you’re using any kind of automation to inform your content marketing decision so far.
 So, are you mining data from your AdWords campaigns?

 Are you taking it from your phone calls?
 Are you looking at the pieces of content that are on your site right now to try and re-inform the kind of your content marketing strategies?
 And it looks like, yeah, a good number of you, about 50% of you are using some type of automation, but you’d like to do more.
 And then, yeah, it’s kind of going back and forth.

-But cool, all right.
 Thanks, everybody.
 We just want to get an idea so we know for moving forward.
 And we will get that fixed.
 I’ll just pop it back up.

-Awesome.
-So the method I’m going to talk about over the next half hour or so includes a couple of features that CallRail offers.
+The method I’m going to talk about over the next half hour or so includes a couple of features that CallRail offers.
 So three of the four things that you see up here are actually part of our conversation intelligence suite.
 CallRail’s conversation intelligence features, they’re super awesome, something that we’ve spent a lot of time developing on our end.

 We have such talented developers here at CallRail that have spent so much time building out these things so that you don’t have to manually interact with every call to understand how your calls are performing and how your campaigns are performing.
 We, like I said, have built out our own machine learning technology to try and understand what makes a caller a lead, what maybe doesn’t make them a lead, what kind of keywords or phrases in specific industries do people use before they make a purchase, really cool things like that.